evidence-dev/demo/README.md

 # Evidence Template Project

 Thank you for checking out Evidence.
 This is a demo project to show some of what is possible in Evidence.
-The finished project is deployed at [evidence-demo.netlify.app](evidence-demo.netlify.app)
+The finished project is deployed at [https://evidence-demo.netlify.app](https://evidence-demo.netlify.app)

 ## Getting Started